-A light and fluffy Cheese Scone is a very, very delicious thing.
+Cheese Scones are very, very delicious things.
 So delicious that every time I bite into one warm and slathered with the obligatory salted butter, I actually swoon.
 I always feel like I've suddenly joined the W.I and cannot understand why I don't bake a batch every morning.

-Every time I bake Cheese Scones in my kitchen I feel pretty accomplished.
-They look good, they taste incredible and my kitchen smells like Mary Berry's....I imagine.
+Baking these in my kitchen makes me feel pretty accomplished.
+They look good, they taste incredible and my kitchen smells like Mary Berry's....I imagine obvs.

 Scones have been with us since the 1500's or so the book says.